Tax in retirement

 |Additional rate||More than £150,000||45%|

 The tax you pay depends on your individual circumstances.
 The above examples are based on current law and tax rates and may change.
 If you live in Scotland or Wales you may have a different income tax rate of band.

 The amount you can earn in a tax year without paying tax is called your Personal Allowance.
 You’ll only pay tax on income over that allowance.
-The Personal Allowance drops by £1 for every £2 above £100,000.
-There is no Personal Allowance where income is higher than £123,700.
+The Personal Allowance drops by £1 for every £2 of income above £100,000.
+There is no Personal Allowance where income is higher than £125,000.
 Your Personal Allowance may be bigger if you claim Marriage Allowance or Blind Person’s Allowance.